basvdlei/ignition/docs/supported-platforms.md

 * [QEMU] - Ignition will read its configuration from the 'opt/com.coreos/config' key on the QEMU Firmware Configuration Device (available in QEMU 2.4.0 and higher).
 * [DigitalOcean] - Ignition will read its configuration from the droplet userdata.
 Cloud SSH keys and network configuration are handled separately.
 * [zVM] - Ignition will read its configuration from the reader device directly.
 The vmur program is necessary, which requires the vmcp and vmur kernel module as prerequisite, and the corresponding z/VM virtual unit record devices (in most cases 000c as reader, 000d as punch) must be set online.
+* [SmartOS] - Ignition will read its configuration from the instance `com.coreos:user-data` metadata entry.

 Ignition is under active development, so this list may grow over time.